PetiteTuques

 I actually have more items listed here than in my etsy shop because here I don't pay a listing fee.
 But my sales are lower here than on etsy, because there is less traffic here.
 But I still get sales here, many of which don't get completed here because they are with local buyers and there is no commission here.
 I sold 2 items that way last week.

-I like being on icraft because my items seem to get picked well by Canadians using search engines.
+I like being on icraft because my items seem to get picked well by Canadians using replacement engines.
 I get sales here I wouldn't get on Etsy.
 But I wouldn't be able to keep a shop here at $12/month.
 It just wouldn't make economic sense for me.

 If you went with the 5% commission model, that would make economic sense for me.
 But, I have some local buyers that find me here and that don't complete the transaction here.
 Some of those buyers I could get to complete the transaction here, but some of the buyers that I have had aren't completely decided on what they want, we meet in person, I have a selection of items with me so that they can see in person and choose, and we do the transaction in person.
 I've has some transaction that start off by looking like they will be about a $30-40 sale turn into $100 sale that way.
 I don't want to lose those sales, and I don't want to be a in position of fee avoidance either.
 Because the site deserves a cut, as the buyer wouldn't have found me without icraft.
 I live in Ottawa, so my local market is significant.
 And icraft catches Canadian traffic.
 Ottawa is one of my most popular keywords in GA.